MASSHUU12/godot-yat/addons/yat/docs/AUTOMATIC_INPUT_VALIDATION.md

 Options are defined as follows:

 -   `-opt` - passed option must match the name of the option.
-If option is present it returns `true` if not `false`.
+If option is present it returns `true` if not `null`.
 -   `-opt=data_type` - value of passed option must be of the specified data type.
 -   `-opt=option1|data_type|option3` - value of passed option must be of the specified data type or one of the specified options.
 -   `-opt=data_type...` - value of passed option must be an array of values of the specified data type.